cmcntsh/PoWeRWritingGradStudents/README.md

   * Best add-ons in Zotero | easy to use | better notes | literature review mindmap | research (11 min) https://www.youtube.com/watch?v=DgiG-H4tjSI
 * If you're a student at the University of Utah, EndNote is available for a reasonable cost from the [Office of Software Licensing](https://software-catalog.app.utah.edu/product/1076).
 (I currently prefer working with Zotero.
 It's free and in many ways I find it easier to use.)
 * I recommend purchasing the most current APA manual.
 As of 2023 that is APA 7 (American Psychological Association, 2020).
 However, many things can be looked up online on the APA Style Blog https://apastyle.apa.org/
+* (new in 2023) APA has come out with guidance on citing ChatGPT https://apastyle.apa.org/blog/how-to-cite-chatgpt .
+You should mention in the Methods section of your paper how you used AI tools if you used them as part of your workflow.

 ### AI Prompts to Help Organize Text

+I currently recommend these tools for general-purpose text prompts: 1) https://chat.openai.com/ 2) https://bard.google.com/chat

 Prompt: